KUFW (FM): K-Love

 The station signed on in 1992, and was originally owned by the Educational Media Foundation (EMF), airing contemporary Christian music from its K-Love network.
 In 2004, EMF reached an agreement to sell the station to Mapleton Communications for $2 million.

 The sale contained a clause requiring the payment of an additional $500,000 fee to EMF if the station is resold within the next three years.
 In 2006, EMF instead sold the station to ProActive Communications for $2.75 million.

 Sexy 106.3

 After the completion of the sale, KFYE began stunting as Porn Radio, playing sexually-suggestive songs (such as "I'm Too Sexy" and "Why Don't We Do It in the Road?"), and non-sexual songs with moaning sound effects added to them.
 This led into the station's relaunch as rhythmic adult contemporary Sexy 106.3 on August 3, 2006.

 The format initially featured a mix of rhythmic songs, and also included some Latin rhythmic music and rock en español to appeal to the local Hispanic population.
-On March 30, 2007, after a brief stunt that falsely implied a "goodbye" to the Sexy format, KFYE changed its call letters to KSXE to match the new moniker.
+On March 30, 2007, after a publicity campaign that falsely implied a "goodbye" to KFYE, the station changed its call letters to KSXE to match the new moniker.